 While many factors come into play when considering warehouse operations, ostensibly, today’s key factor concerns customer experience.
 Since the rise of Amazon and its nearly autonomous fulfillment centers, consumers have grown accustomed to two-day, one-day, or sometimes even hourly shipping times.

 These expectations force warehouse operations to keep customers’ needs at the forefront.
 Operations can achieve this by investing in a software system, like a WMS, WES, or CRM that give all members of the supply chain, including customers, a picture of the retailer’s inventory levels.
-The operations manager, along with planners and other management, can use the purchase data to organize the warehouse floor in such a way that the most popular or quick-moving SKUs are strategically placed.

-Once the inventory and infrastructure plans have been inked, management must also consider factors like new technology integration, picking routes, safety, personnel management, and more.
 Attention must also be paid to the organization’s fleet, whether it be internal or otherwise.
 It is the job of the warehouse operations personnel to ensure that all inventory is picked, packed, and ready to be loaded for shipment in the most efficient way possible.

 Maintaining a reliable, safe, and modern warehouse can be possible for operations of all sizes and budgets, provided that the basic best practices are followed.
 These include: